Quadratically Constrained Myopic Adversarial Channels: Lemmas and : Linear and sublinear amounts of common randomness

-We now discuss two possibilities: (1) $\Nkey$ is $\Theta(n)$, and (2) $\Nkey$ is $\Theta(\log n)$.
-The rate given by Lemma~\ref{lemma:sarwate_thm} is an upper bound on the capacity in both cases.
-We will show that this is achievable in a subregion of the NSRs.
-Our approach will involve a myopic list-decoding argument, which we will prove next.
-We will combine this with Langberg's~\cite{langberg-focs2004} technique which uses $\Theta(\log n)$ bits of common randomness to disambiguate the list and give us a result for unique decoding.
+Our approach in these two regimes will involve a myopic list-decoding argument, which we will prove next.
+We will combine this with a known technique~\cite{langberg-focs2004,sarwate-thesis,bhattacharya2019sharedrandomness} which uses $\Theta(\log n)$ bits of common randomness to disambiguate the list and give us a result for unique decoding\footnote{For the case $ \sigma^2=0 $,~\cite{bhattacharya2019sharedrandomness} also showed that $ \log n $ bits are necessary to achieve a rate equal to list decoding capacity with unique decoding.}.
 Before we state the main results, we take a brief detour to discuss classical and myopic list-decoding.